mximp/se-limitations-slr/README.md

 to interesting questions.
 The list of studies is compiled from papers published within relevant engineering conferences that have been held starting from 1975.

-The assessment is accomplished within two rounds.
-Round I (pre-assessment) is aimed at filtering out those papers which have no relevant information as per review goals.
-Purpose of round II is to extract relevant information.
+The assessment is accomplished within two rounds. _Round I_ (pre-assessment) is aimed at filtering out those papers which have no relevant information as per review goals.
+Purpose of _Round II_ is to extract relevant information.

 Collected assessment results are further analyzed to answer primary questions of the review.